jonbeebe/jonbeebe.github.io/_drafts/2016-02-12-plain-text-notes.md

 <!--more-->

 Journal entries.
 Recipes.
-What I did today at work.
+Work log.
 Grocery lists.
 Things I need to quickly pull up on my phone when I'm on the go.
 Ideas for gifts I want to buy my wife and kids.
 Anything, and everything.
 Digital notes have been an absolutely essential part of my personal and professional life.
 What I use to *manage* the notes essentially serves as my secondary brain[^1].

-Without putting a lot of thought into it initially, I started off with the stock Notes app on iOS and the OS X, which worked until I took a [detour]({$ post_url 2015-07-11-my-desktop-july-2015 %}) into the land of Linux[^2] and it suddenly became annoyingly painful to access my notes[^3].
+Without putting a lot of thought into it initially, I started out using the stock Notes app on iOS and the OS X, which worked until I took a [detour]({$ post_url 2015-07-11-my-desktop-july-2015 %}) into the land of Linux[^2] and it suddenly became annoyingly painful to access my notes[^3].
 In my frustration, I began thinking about my mobile needs.
 If I were to move away from iOS in the future, even if temporarily (be it Android or something else), what would I do then?
 I often need to access my notes when I'm on the go, so this was a big concern.

 It was clear that I needed a cross-platform solution that could withstand my (admittedly erratic) computing habits over time.
 I don't think vendor lock-in is an acceptable option for me.